cmbaike/SeleniumWebDriverFramework/README.md

    ....
    }

-- You don't need to do this:
+_You don't need to do this:

    WebDriver driver=new WebDriver();

-- To create a WebDriver instance :
+_To create a WebDriver instance :
 - @Autowired

   private WebDriver driver

--A webDriver object will be wired automatically
+_A webDriver object will be wired automatically

 Note: You can name your test class whatever you want.